-The 2019-2020 protests and demonstrations in Hong Kong, which resulted in violence, impacted the local economy and the travel industry in Hong Kong.
+The protests and demonstrations around 2019 and 2020 in Hong Kong, which resulted in violence, impacted the local economy and the travel industry in Hong Kong.
 Since we are headquartered in Hong Kong and some of our assets and operations are located there, if any significant negative developments to the political, economic or social environment were to occur, our business, results of operations and financial condition would be adversely affected.